US STOCKS-Wall St edges lower as Fed fears mount

 U.S.-listed Chinese stocks such as Pinduoduo Inc PDD.O and Baidu Inc BIDU.O fell 3.1% and 1.0%, respectively, on geopolitical concerns after a U.S. military fighter jet shot down a suspected Chinese spy balloon off the coast of South Carolina on Saturday.

-Traders will also await earnings reports from Walt Disney Co DIS.N, PepsiCo Inc PEP.O and Abbvie Inc ABBV.N this week.
+Many of the 11 major S&P 500 sector indexes were in the red, except for consumer discretionary, utilities and consumer staples.

-Declining issues outnumbered advancers for a 3.95-to-1 ratio on the NYSE and a 1.91-to-1 ratio on the Nasdaq.
+Declining issues outnumbered advancing ones on the NYSE by a 3.88-to-1 ratio; on Nasdaq, a 1.96-to-1 ratio favored decliners.

-The S&P index recorded five new 52-week highs and one new low, while the Nasdaq recorded 65 new highs and 17 new lows.
+The S&P 500 posted 5 new 52-week highs and 1 new lows the Nasdaq Composite recorded 72 new highs and 18 new lows.

-(Reporting by Shubham Batra and Johann M Cherian in Bengaluru; Editing by Saumyadeb Chakrabarty and Shounak Dasgupta)
+(Reporting by Shubham Batra and Johann M Cherian in Bengaluru and Carolina Mandl in New York Editing by Shounak Dasgupta and Matthew Lewis)

 ((Shubham.Batra@thomsonreuters.com))